NetCIL Installation

 At least one licensed copy of the full version of Microsoft

-Access is recommended in order to facilitate management of a NetCIL database.
+Access is recommended in order to facilitate

-In order to take full advantage of NetCIL capabilities, all users should have
+advantage of NetCIL capabilities, all users should have licensed copies of at

-licensed copies of at least Microsoft Word and Microsoft Excel.
-It is now also
+least Microsoft Word and Microsoft Excel.
+It is now also recommended that you

-an issue.
-NetCIL applications can also
+not an issue.
+NetCIL applications can

-be run with the 32-bit versions of Office.
+also be run with the 32-bit versions of Office.
 NetCIL is compatible with the

 following MS Office versions: 2010, 2013, 2016, 2019, and Office 365.
 Please